SUBSCRIBE TO OUR FREE NEWSLETTER

 The Auckland action is one of over 20 that organizers have planned as part of a national day of action against the controversial pending trade deal.

-The Consulate's security message reads, in part: "Approximately 8,000 people are expected to attend the protest.
+In part, the Consulate's security message reads, "Approximately 8,000 people are expected to attend the protest.
 We urge citizens to avoid the protest march route as even demonstrations intended to be peaceful can turn confrontational.
-We remind citizens to always exercise caution when in the vicinity of any large gatherings, protests, or demonstrations."
+We always remind citizens to exercise caution when near large gatherings, protests, or demonstrations."

 Greens trade spokesperson Russel Norman, who is taking part in the actions, told Radio New Zealand that such fears are unfounded.